misiektoja/github_monitor/README.md

 ## Features

 - Real-time tracking of GitHub users' activities, including profile and repository changes:
-   - new GitHub events for the user like new pushes, PRs, issues, forks, releases etc.
+   - new GitHub events for the user like new pushes, PRs, issues, forks, releases, reviews etc.
-   - repository changes such as updated stargazers, watchers, forks, description and repo update dates
+   - repository changes such as updated stargazers, watchers, forks, issues, PRs, description and repo update dates
    - added/removed followings and followers
    - added/removed starred repositories
    - added/removed public repositories